muditchoudhary/image-scrapper-downloader/README.md

 # Image Scrapper and Downloader

-I am working on javaScript memeory-card game for which I need many images whihc I cannot download manually.
-So, I made a script which will scrape all the images's src links and its alt text and then download all the images in the current folder.
+I am working on a JavaScript memory-card game for which I need many images which I cannot download manually.
+So, I made a script that will scrape all the images' src links and their alt text and then download all the images in the current folder.

-- **Note:** Won't for work other website.
+- **Note:** Won't for work another website.
 Due to differnet html layout